 The battery prototypes were branded with Dragonfly Energy until Sean coined the name “Battle Born Batteries” at the Nevada Governor’s Conference in mid-2015.
 As the company’s consumer brand, those bright blue batteries you know and love slowly began inching their way into the industry.

-In 2016, the company attracted the attention of Dynavolt Renewable Power Technology, which was enough for the publicly traded Chinese company to invest $2 million in the startup.
-Denis showed the Dynavolt executives the battery manufacturing and testing process in the lobby of his wife’s travel vaccine clinic at their home!
+In 2016, the company attracted the attention of a targeted investor, which invested $2 million in the startup.
+Denis showed the executives the battery manufacturing and testing process in the lobby of his wife’s travel vaccine clinic at their home!

 The well-managed funds, combined with Sean’s success with sales, led to rapid expansion in the research and development sector of the company and its manufacturing capacities.
 Prototypes of the GC2, the 6-volt golf cart battery drop-in replacement were refined as well.
 The team moved into its first office at Longley Lane in Reno where it first began producing batteries on a larger scale and eventually burst at the seams from the amount of demand!